24.1: DNA Replication

 Table \(\PageIndex{2}\): Subunits of the Major Eukaryotic Replicative DNA Polymerases.
 Doublié, S. and Zahn, K.E.
 (2014) Front.
 Microbiol 5:444

-All B family polymerases are composed of five subdomains, the fingers, thumb, and palm which constitute the core of the enzyme, as well as an exonuclease domain and an N-terminal domain (NTD).
-The palm, a highly conserved fold composed of four antiparallel β strands and two helices, harbors two strictly conserved catalytic aspartates, located in motif A, DXXLYPS and motif C, DTDS , as shown in Figure \(\PageIndex{34}\).
+All B family polymerases are composed of five subdomains, the fingers, thumb, and palm, which constitute the core of the enzyme, as well as an exonuclease domain and an N-terminal domain (NTD).
+The palm, a highly conserved fold composed of four antiparallel β strands and two helices, harbors two strictly conserved catalytic aspartates, located in motif A, DXXLYPS, and motif C, DTDS , as shown in Figure \(\PageIndex{34}\).

 This fold is shared by a very large group of enzymes, including DNA and RNA polymerases, reverse transcriptases, CRISPR polymerase, and even reverse (3′–5′) transferases.
 In contrast, the thumb and the fingers subdomains exhibit substantially more structural diversity.
 The fingers undergo a conformational change upon binding DNA and the correct incoming nucleotide.
 This movement allows residues in the finger subdomain to come in contact with the nucleotide in the nascent base pair.
 The thumb holds the DNA duplex during replication and plays a part in processivity.
 The exonuclease domain carries a 3′–5′ proofreading activity, which removes misincorporated nucleotides.
 The NTD seems to be devoid of catalytic activity.
-In pol δ the NTD comprises three motifs, one has a topology resembling an OB fold, one a single-stranded DNA binding motif, and the another has a RNA-binding motif (RNA Recognition Motif or RRM).
+In pol δ, the NTD comprises three motifs: one has a topology resembling an OB fold, one a single-stranded DNA binding motif, and the other has an RNA-binding motif (RNA Recognition Motif or RRM).
 The NTD likely plays a role in polymerase stability and fidelity through its interactions with other domains.

 DNA polymerases require additional factors to support DNA replication in vivo.
 DNA polymerases have a semi-closed hand structure, which allows them to load onto DNA and translocate.
 This structure permits DNA polymerase to hold the single-stranded template, incorporate dNTPs at the active site, and release the newly formed double strand.
 However, the conformation of DNA polymerases does not allow for their stable interaction with the template DNA.
 To strengthen the interaction between template and polymerase, DNA sliding clamps have evolved, promoting the processivity of replicative polymerases.
 In eukaryotes, this sliding clamp is a homotrimer known as proliferating cell nuclear antigen (PCNA), which forms a ring structure.
 The PCNA ring has polarity with a surface that interacts with DNA polymerases and tethers them securely to DNA.
-PCNA-dependent stabilization of DNA polymerases has a significant effect on DNA replication because it enhances polymerase processivity up to 1,000-fold (Figure 25.1.19).
+PCNA-dependent stabilization of DNA polymerases has a significant impact on DNA replication, as it enhances polymerase processivity by up to 1,000-fold (Figure 25.1.19).

 The DNA helicases (MCM proteins) and polymerases must also remain in close contact at the replication fork (Figure 25.1.19).
-If unwinding occurs too far in advance of synthesis, large tracts of ssDNA are exposed.
+If unwinding occurs too far in advance of synthesis, large tracts of single-stranded DNA (ssDNA) are exposed.
 This can activate DNA damage signaling or induce aberrant DNA repair processes.
-To thwart these problems, the eukaryotic replisome contains specialized proteins that are designed to regulate the helicase activity ahead of the replication fork.
+To thwart these problems, the eukaryotic replisome contains specialized proteins designed to regulate helicase activity ahead of the replication fork.
 These proteins also provide docking sites for physical interaction between helicases and polymerases, thereby ensuring that duplex unwinding is coupled with DNA synthesis.

 Control of Origin Firing